Abraham Lim (actor)

-Abraham Lim is an American actor and singer most known for his portrayal of 'Ben Park' on Netflix's Clickbait and as 'Kenji Miyashiro' on Amazon's The Boys.
+Abraham Lim is an American actor and singer most known for his portrayal of Ben Park on Netflix's Clickbait and as Kenji Miyashiro on Amazon's The Boys.

-It was recently announced that Lim will originate the role of 'Jae Ik' on the Broadway opening of the musical KPOP, which will open in Fall, 2022.
+It was announced that Lim would be originating the role of 'Jae Ik' on the Broadway opening of the musical KPOP, which opened in Fall, 2022.
 Additionally, Deadline reported that Lim would star in the Netflix animated series Exploding Kittens, but he dropped out during development.

 Early life

 Lim is a second-generation Korean American.
 He was born in Queens, New York, and also has lived in San Diego, California.
 He was a political science and international studies double major who was set to go to law school when he decided to focus on the performing arts instead.

 Lim got his initial break on The Glee Project, where he was the 8th contestant eliminated before segueing into traditional film and television.
 He was the first Asian-American to be cast in the series.